gosirys/Posts/Turning-a-Blind-SQLi-into-Union-based-with-a-2-in-1-Payload.md

 If we want both injections to work, we need to select 3 columns in the first payload, and 5 in the second, as the two queries were made to two different tables.

-So how do go about when we can only inject **1** parameter, and our payload has to:
+So how do we go about when we can only inject **1** parameter, and our payload has to:
 1. inject the first query to get it to produce a payload for the 2nd query
 2. at the same time, has the correct syntax and match the number of columns in the union statement on 2 different queries and 2 different tables

-The first query would require a *union query* selecting exactly *3 columns*.
-From the row returned, the 3rd column is the one inserted in the second query, this would turn into our carrier for the second payload.

 #### Exploiting in reverse
 To better understand the flow of what will follow, I'll start from the end-goal (final injection) and reconstruct the steps required in reverse order.
 We will assume the goal of this exploit is